team-cafet/clug/README.md

-# beta-team-cafet
+# Clug
 ## Description
-This is the beta for a manager for association (like a sport club).
+Clug is an application to manage multiple club/association on one unified web platform.
+The platform is separated in three kind of user:
+- Adminstrator have all permissions on the platform
+- Manager are can manages organisation
+- User are the associations

 ## Technologies
 This project will use Lerna for managing in one repo the backend and the frontend of the application.

 ### Backend
-The backend is created with [Foalts](https://foalts.gitbook.io/)
+The backend is created with Express

 ### Frontend
-The frontend is created with [Angular](https://angular.io)
+The frontend is created with React

 ## How to use the ...